 Cloudy to start on 19th, with rain arriving through the afternoon, becoming fairly persistent at times with some heavy bursts.
 The rain did not clear until the night of 20th, with accumulations of 15-25 mm by then.
 21st was dry with some sunshine.
 Rain spread in by dawn on 22nd, becoming locally heavy, and persisted through the day, clearing away later in the night.
 Overall 50-75 mm of rain fell across south Wales, with still substantial amounts further north.
 It was also very mild and windy; a gust of 66 knots (76 mph) was recorded overnight at Aberdaron (Gwynedd).
 There was a temporary drier, cloudy and still mild spell of weather on 23rd, before further rain briefly returned from the south on 24th.
 Heavy, sometimes thundery, showers followed the rain later on Christmas Eve and continued during Christmas Day.

 The month ended as it started, unsettled with showers or periods of rain.
-The rainfall was often heavy, with 11.6 mm in one hour at Whitechurch (Pembrokeshire) on 29th, and was also prolonged; between 1500 on 30th and 0900 on 31st nearly 80 mm fell at Capel Curig (Conwy).
+The rainfall was often heavy, with 11.6 mm in one hour at Whitechurch (Pembrokeshire) on 29th, and was also prolonged; in 24 hours to 0900 on 31st 80.4 mm fell at Capel Curig (Conwy).
 It was also very windy at times, but remained mild.

 The first half of the month was cold with wintry showers and some snow, especially across the mountains, followed by a brief settled spell from 10th to 13th.
 After 14th conditions were milder but very unsettled with rain and strong winds.

-The mean temperature was 0.5 °C below the 1981-2010 average.
-Rainfall totals were above average with Scotland overall receiving 130%; it was particularly wet in the east, with Aberdeenshire recording over twice the normal December rainfall, and for Eastern Scotland this was provisionally the wettest December since 1929.
-Sunshine totals were close to average, and slightly higher in the west of the country.
+The mean temperature was 0.4 °C below the 1981-2010 average.
+Rainfall totals were above average with Scotland overall receiving 131%; it was particularly wet in the east, with Aberdeenshire recording over twice the normal December rainfall, and for Eastern Scotland this was the wettest December since 1929.
+Sunshine totals were close to average for Scotland overall.

 Settled but cold.
 From 10th till 13th the days were generally dry, bright but cold as high pressure built.
 The temperature at Braemar fell to -12.5 °C early on the 13th.